Lake Abraham might be home to beautiful ice crystals, but they hold a deadly secret.

 Lake Abraham In The Future

-Additionally, the methane gas is highly flammable.
-A match lit above the lake’s surface at the right time could cause unknown destruction.
+Additionally, methane gas is highly flammable.
+A match lit above the lake’s surface at the right time can cause a surprising burst of flames: